Best practices for applying Scrum to UX design

 Agile UX design is a framework that originated in software development.
 Its use has now expanded into other areas where there is a need to complete large, collaborative tasks, including project management tasks.
 Within Agile there are two approaches that many teams follow to build a solid foundation of work and collaboration: Kanban and Scrum.

 Kanban is all about flow.
 It’s a visual process that embraces real-time change so nothing languishes in the “work-in-progress” stage.
-Using a Kanban board, a team whose members have no set roles see requests represented on a screen as cards organized into columns.
+Using an online Kanban board, a team whose members have no set roles see requests represented on a screen as cards organized into columns.
 Priorities can shift hour to hour, the cards move from column to column, and updates are released as soon as they are ready.
 The advantage of the Kanban method is that teams can manage a consistent stream of incoming requests of various priorities and scope.

 Scrum is less about flow and more about short sprints.
 If Scrum sounds like a sports term, you’re not wrong.
 Similar to what occurs on a rugby field, a team using Scrum works together to move a project forward.
 The work is preceded by a Scrum planning meeting with a narrow scope on the immediate work on hand and concludes with a review meeting to evaluate the work just completed.
 Scrum’s strength is its structure, with clearly defined roles and scope of work at every turn.